 You want to use NPS to get a holistic view of your business performance.
 This is possible through a number of means.

-- Using an intuitive, dynamic platform which gives you your results in real-time, means you can be proactive and highly responsive regarding your customer feedback.
+- Using an intuitive, dynamic platform which gives you daily results means you can be proactive and highly responsive regarding your customer feedback.
 If you can combine features such as word clouds and feedback over time, all the better.

 - Ideally you want to overlay all of your data points (where you receive customer data, such as in-store, trade shows, online) and analyse these against NPS to get an overall view of what’s working and what’s not.